-This split reflects a trade-off between modeling detail and input data quality for distant future.
-In the nearer term, there is more detailed, locational data on system topology for load, generation and transmission.
-As such, we can appropriately capture critical locational signals — congestion, basis risk, and site-specific value drivers.
-Beyond 2034, there is less locational detail available and a higher level uncertainty around system topology.
-It is our belief, that speculating on the specifics of a 2049 topology introduces ‘false precision’.
+This split reflects a trade-off between modeling detail and input data quality for the distant future.
+In the nearer term, more detailed locational data on system topology for load, generation, and transmission is available.
+This allows the model to appropriately capture critical locational signals — congestion, basis risk, and site-specific value drivers.
+Beyond 2034, less locational detail is available and there is higher uncertainty around system topology.
+Speculating on the specifics of a 2049 topology introduces ‘false precision’.

-To avoid this, we feel it is most appropriate to move to a zonal representation of the system for the later years in the horizon.
-This enables us to maintain some location-awareness in the model whilst avoiding the pitfalls of false precision.
+To avoid this, a zonal representation of the system is used for the later years in the horizon.
+This maintains location-awareness in the model whilst avoiding the pitfalls of false precision.

 Inputs

-The table below summarizes the key input types to our model, and provides a high-level description of how each input is constructed alongside key data sources used to inform our assumptions.
+The table below summarizes the key input types to the model, and provides a high-level description of how each input is constructed alongside key data sources used to inform model assumptions.
 Further details for each of these inputs can be found at the links provided.

 Outputs